top of page

 Component ID numbers are for convenience only.
 No factory numbers available at the time.

-Selmer Treble 'N' Bass 50 MkIII Wiring Layout (Early)
+Selmer Treble 'N' Bass 50 MkIII.
+Component Layout and Wiring Diagram (Early)

-Selmer Treble 'N' Bass 50 MkIII Wiring Layout (Late)
+Selmer Treble 'N' Bass 50 MkIII.
+Component Layout and Wiring Diagram (Late)

-Selmer Treble 'N' Bass 50 MkIII Chassis Layout
+Selmer Treble 'N' Bass 50 MkIII.
+Chassis and Rear Panel Layout